Survey definition: Meaning, types & research methods

 Panel surveys recruit a standing group of respondents who agree to participate repeatedly, ensuring consistent data quality across waves.
 Market research firms often maintain panels of thousands of consumers for ongoing product testing.

 Specialized survey forms include salary surveys (benchmarking compensation), customer experience surveys (tracking NPS, CSAT, CES), and training evaluation forms used after webinars or workshops.
+Each survey type serves a distinct purpose aligned with specific research questions and organizational goals.

 Survey Type Purpose Example Use Case Key Advantage